BigDataBiology/big-data-biology_org/content/software/commitments.md

 6.  **Open source, open communication** Not only do we provide the released versions of our tools as open source, but all the development is done in the open as well.

+How this is achieved is described in a [perspective piece](https://bit.ly/lpc-long-term-software), which is currently (Dec 2023) under review.

 ***Note for group members***: This is a commitment from the group and, at the end of the day, the responsibility is Luis’ responsibility.
 If